Is the Samsung Frame TV Worth It? Maybe Not.

 Does the Frame TV actually look like a picture frame hanging on the wall?

-But there's good news!
-The Frame 2022 features a new matte, anti-glare display that seems to go a long way in making it look more like artwork hanging on your wall.
-It sounds like this was made possible by Samsung switching from a semi-gloss screen coating to a matte, anti-glare screen coating.
+The latest Samsung Frame TV model features a new matte, anti-glare display that makes it look more like artwork hanging on your wall.
+It was made possible by Samsung switching from a semi-gloss screen coating to a matte, anti-glare screen coating.

 What can you do with the Frame TV?